-The Board of Directors is elected by the shareholders and may exercise all the powers in the Company, overseeing their interest in the long-term and the overall success of the Company's performance and financial stability.
-The Board of Directors is the ultimate decision-making body of the Company, except for those powers reserved to the shareholders.
-Compensation in favor of Board Members shall be approved by the majority of the full Board in accordance to the Amended and Restated Memorandum and Articles of Association of the Company.
+The Board is elected by the shareholders and may exercise all the powers in the Company, overseeing their interest in the long-term and the overall success of the Company's performance and financial stability.
+The Board is the ultimate decision-making body of the Company, except for those powers reserved to the shareholders.
+Compensation in favor of Board Members shall be designed to attract and retain Directors who have the talent and experience necessary to advance the Company's long-term interests, with the general objective of providing Directors with compensation that is customary to practices at similar companies, and shall be approved by the majority of the full Board in accordance to the Amended and Restated Memorandum and Articles of Association of the Company.